okeshawarz/prospectus/draft3.md

 quantity (shortage), accessibility/distribution, quality, and affordability.
 He argued that the conditions of housing at every time should be considered as part of, not separate from, broader economic, social, and political processes," [@obeng-odoom2016].
-The housing crisis could not be analyzed independently from the processes of accumulation in both the industrial and real estate sectors.
+In other words, housing dynamics cannot be understood as processes separate from labor market (and, later, financial market) dynamics.

 #### Henry George